traefik/traefik/docs/content/providers/swarm.md

           It allows scheduling of Traefik on worker nodes, with only the "socket exposer" container on the manager nodes.
         - Accounting at kernel level, by enforcing kernel calls with mechanisms like [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux), to only allows an identified set of actions for Traefik's process (or the "socket exposer" process).
         - SSH public key authentication (SSH is supported with Docker > 18.09)
+        - Authentication using HTTP Basic authentication through an HTTP proxy that exposes the Docker daemon socket.

     ??? info "More Resources and Examples"